 What happens once you land on a sponsor?

 Having sponsors like the Olympic Gold Quest back you up is a completely different experience.
 So they allot a yearly budget for each of their players which can be used for travel expenses, gears and such.
 They have their own team of physiotherapists, mental health experts, diet experts and so on.
 But to get them on board, you have to prove yourself.
 The first time they approached me, I had already been the national champion for three consecutive years.

-Being a woman in sports, and especially one perceived as masculine, what was your experience like?
+Being a woman in a sport that is largely perceived as masculine, what was your experience like?

 Most people learned about shooting as a sport after Abhinav Bindra won gold in the 2008 Olympics.
 Did that change how people perceived this sport?

 Only after Abhinav won the medal did the people around me start noticing and asking me what I was doing.
 I must have been in the 9th or 10h at the time and had been training.
 His medal made a lot of shooters compete in the air rifle and pistol category.
 From the usual 600-800 entries in the nationals, it went to 3000-4000 the very next year.

 What would you say the support from the government is for this sport?

 Shooting is not exactly a spectator-friendly game.
 But there are more entries now and associations and clubs are making it better every year.
 There is better equipment, more screens for the shooters and spectators to see the score as opposed to one.
 This makes the game more transparent and easier to understand for the general public.
 So itâs definitely improving.

 Since shooting is a major part of your life, how has it helped in shaping you into who you are today?

 Shooting taught me that timing is very important in life.
 If you get distracted for just one second, youâll lose the game.
 This requires you to be disciplined and orderly.
 This in turn helps you be mentally and physically fit.